njagwani/AzureTimedTriggeredFunctionProject/README.md

 ![](Images/StackExchangeSearchAPI1.PNG)

-As seen in the scrrenshot above, if I need to know if any new questions were posted in the past 24 hours around topic "azure", then I will need to include the word "azure" in the box next to "intitle" and select previous day date next to "fromdate".
+As seen in the screenshot above, if I need to know if any new questions were posted in the past 24 hours around topic "azure", then I will need to include the word "azure" in the box next to "intitle" and select previous day date next to "fromdate".
 Now, click on Run to get the response JSON.

 Before you move ahead, please be sure to copy the API request URL which in my case it is  https://api.stackexchange.com/2.3/search?fromdate=1635206400&order=desc&sort=activity&intitle=azure&site=stackoverflow